-Physician Assistants (PAs) are similar to doctors in many ways and serve as an important member of the healthcare team.
-They improve the ease and speed with which patients are able to see a healthcare provider.
-They take on about 80% of the same activities as doctors in patient care.
-They see patients to diagnose, treat, and prescribe medications.
-PAs assist patients in all clinical settings and work across all specialties in every state in the U.S. They can even become a patient’s main provider.
-However, there are some limitations to the services that they can provide.
-They can only perform surgical procedures under the direct supervision of a physician, and there are some limitations as to what they can prescribe without the direct approval of an MD, depending on the state.
+Physician assistants (PAs) are similar to doctors in many ways and serve as important members of any healthcare team: They improve the ease and speed with which patients are able to see a healthcare provider; they take on most of the same activities as doctors in patient care; they see patients to diagnose, treat, and prescribe medications; they assist patients in all clinical settings and work across all specialties in every state in the U.S.; they can even become a patient’s main provider!
+However, there are some limitations to the services that they can provide, as well: They can only perform surgical procedures under the direct supervision of a physician, and there are some limitations as to what they can prescribe without the direct approval of an MD, depending on the state.

-PAs have a higher satisfaction level with their profession for three main reasons:
+PAs also tend to have higher professional satisfaction than physicians for three main reasons:

 A couple of years ago, a student who was in her fourth year of medical school contacted me because she wanted help applying to PA programs.
 She was pregnant and realized that she would not be able to commit the hours required to being a physician while raising a family.
 I was surprised, but agreed to help her since it was an unusual situation.
-More and more people are choosing the PA path, especially students with families.
-It provides the same life-long learning opportunities with significantly less education and student loans, as well as the benefits listed above.
+Nowadays, more and more people are choosing the PA path, especially students with families.
+PA programs provide the same life-long learning opportunities with significantly less education and student loans, as well as the benefits listed above.

 What is CASPA?

-There are over 250 PA programs in the U.S. This year, 226 (roughly 90%) of these PA programs will use the Centralized Application Service for Physician Assistants (CASPA).
+There are over 250 PA programs in the U.S. This year roughly 95% of these PA programs will use the Centralized Application Service for Physician Assistants (CASPA).
 Surprisingly, as the profession has grown in popularity and in demand, the application process has become less competitive in recent years – which is good news for you!